cogilabs/CogiPB3kMkIVOS/README.md

 → Represents how bright is your color, because of issues with CSS and image filters, it modifies the brightness *or* the lightness depending on the element it modifies.
 Values above 60 will not work as intended since lightness kind of also affects saturation.

 - Icon brightness correction
 → Since there is a known problem with how CSS rotates Hue, also affecting saturation and brightness, I added this slider that helps greatly correcting the difference between text and icons.
 A square under the slider helps setting this value correctly: The text "You must not see this text" written inside it must not be visible, or at least as little as possible.

+- Icon saturation correction
+→ Helps even more correcting the difference between text and icons

 ![Correction not set](/readme_sources/images/iconCorrection1.PNG) ![Correction set](/readme_sources/images/iconCorrection2.PNG)